‘What strange power made her half woman – half snake?’

 ” …The Reptile’s production team obviously realised that when you’re lumbered with making a horror movie that has no distinctive stars, no attention-grabbing new concept, and a special effects budget that doesn’t stretch much beyond one questionable monster suit, your best bet is to fall back on more old fashioned virtues.
 Y’know – like tight scripting, solid acting, and that old chestnut… atmosphere.”
 Breakfast in the Ruins

 “Pessimistic doom hangs over this Hammer film […] Standard monster stuff, but well done.
 John Stanley, Creature Features

 “It was a shrewd move on John Gilling’s part […] to make the majority of the creature’s appearances sudden and shadowy.
 Unfortunately, no such reticence would be shown by poster designers and stills photographers.
-Jacqueline Pearce, in another splendidly intense performance, transcends the make-up by investing the Reptile with an aptly sinuous grace…” Jonathan Rigby, English Gothic, Reynold & Hear, 2004 (third edition)
+Jacqueline Pearce, in another splendidly intense performance, transcends the make-up by investing the Reptile with an aptly sinuous grace…” Jonathan Rigby, English Gothic, Reynold & Hearn, 2004 (third edition)

 “The make-up from Roy Ashton is excellent, and John Gilling directs John Elder’s script with pace and fire.
 Jacqueline Pearce is cold and distant here…” Andy Boot, Fragments of Fear, Creation Books, 1996

 ” …it is one of the company’s most underrated fantasies.
 It was a rare attempt by Hammer to create a “new” monster and a female one at that…”Tom Johnson and Deborah Del Vecchio, Hammer Films: An Exhaustive Filmography, McFarland, 1996